suhasHere/moq-secure-objects/draft-jennings-moq-object-enc.md

 ### Encryption

-The key for encrypting MOQT objects from a given track is the `secobj_key` derived from the `base_key` corresponding to the track and the nonce is formed by XORing the `secobj_salt` with the application provided nonce value, encoded as a big-endian integer of length `AEAD.Nn`.
+The key for encrypting MOQT objects from a given track is the `secobj_key` derived from the `base_key` {{key-derivation}} corresponding to the track and the Nonce is formed by XORing the `secobj_salt` {{key-derivation}} with composition of bits from the object's GroupId and the ObjectId fields, as a big-endian integer of length `AEAD.Nn`.

 The encryptor forms an SecObj header using the KID value provided.
-The encoded header along with Nonce formed from  GroupId and ObjectId fields of the MOQT Object header is provided as AAD to the AEAD encryption operation, together with optional application-provided metadata which requires end to end authentication about the encrypted media (see {{metadata}}).
+The encoded header along with Nonce is provided as AAD to the AEAD encryption operation, together with optional application-provided metadata which would be benefitted from the end to  end authentication about the encrypted media (see {{metadata}}).

 The plaintext corresponds to the payload field of the MOQT Object.